 Consider these three factors when choosing the right electric bike for you.

 For most riders, a Class 1 e-bike is just fine: These pedal-assisted bikes are the most universally accepted on city streets and bike paths.
 The motor kicks in only when you pedal and stops helping you out when you hit 20 mph.
 Most of the bikes in our lineup fall into Class 1, including the Co-op Cycles Generation e1.1 and the Electra Townie Go!
 7D Step-thru.

-A Class 3 e-bike, like the Neo X 3 Remixte, may be best for commuters and errand runners who want more power and speed.
+A Class 3 e-bike may be best for commuters and errand runners who want more power and speed.
 Like the Cannondale Tesoro Neo X 3, these faster bikes provide pedal assist up to 28 mph, helping you keep up with traffic on city streets.
 This, however, tends to preclude them from many bike and multiuse paths, so check regulations in your area.

 Where the manufacturer sticks the motor on the e-bike will affect its feel and usability.
 When the motor is located on the bottom bracket where the crank arms attach to the bike frame (called a “mid-drive motor”), the ride tends to feel more natural; your weight is centered low for good balance.
-All of our e-bike staff favorites have mid-drive motors.

 Also, note where the battery is in the frame.
 You want it as low as possible.
 Think of this like the head of a hammer.
 It’s easier to carry with that metal hunk held directly down.
 Raise the head and it’s far harder to walk with.
 With e-bikes, the same is true.
 Put the battery up high, like in the rear rack, and it’s a lot of weight you’re fighting to counterbalance.
-But bikes like the Cannondale Adventure NEO 3 EQ and Monterra Neo 5 both have theirs in the down tube, well below the rider’s own mass, so it’s far easier to control and won’t feel as tippy.
+But bikes with batteries integrated in the down tube, well below the rider’s own mass, are far easier to control and won’t feel as tippy.

 We asked our staff, bike technicians and retail specialists to weigh in on their favorite e-bikes available at the co-op.
 They reported back with their top picks for commuting, mountain biking, running errands and more.
-These six e-bikes are their can’t-go-wrong faves.
+These e-bikes are their can’t-go-wrong faves.